DevMustafizur/window/readme.md

 ## Why Blink Engine creates Window Object?
 ##### Blink engine creates the window object because:
-JavaScript needs a global environment to run
-It connects JavaScript (V8) with browser features
+JavaScript needs a global environment to run JavaScript (V8) with browser features. window exposes browser APIs like DOM, timers, and navigation etc.
-It exposes browser APIs like DOM, timers, and navigation It acts as a bridge between JS and browser
+It acts as a bridge between JS and browser

 ## What does Window Object do?